 How about food that really wasn’t SO good, but you were really hungry, or with a bunch of really close friends or family and then you still had a great time?
 That can earn points here too.
 Kid blog.
 Kid points.

 Is your product innovative?
 Imaginative?
 Particularly shiny?
 All those things and a bajillion other things that distract or amuse me can easily earn points.
-I’m a New Yorker, so I get to see and do a lot of cool things all the time, but I still find things to like and do anywhere I go.
+I have my own standards and criteria, they’re not always where people expect them to be but I promise to always explain my thinking.

 I promise never to let consideration or gift effect my reviews.
 I also promise to shamelessly seek out every consideration, freebie or gift opportunity that match the things I like to do.